JoaoVictorDev23/ALPR/data_placas/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 663 images.
+The dataset includes 4880 images.
-Cars-license-plate are annotated in YOLOv8 format.
+Placa-FlWS are annotated in YOLOv8 format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)
-* Resize to 640x640 (Stretch)
+* Resize to 320x320 (Stretch)

 No image augmentation techniques were applied.